developer0116/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 ## DataPoints

-DataPoints gives the ability for processes other then cardano-node to query the provided runtime state of a node.
-DataPoints are implemented as special tracers, which packs the objects into DataPoint constructors and require a ToJSON instance.
-DataPoints must be given a namespace, as all other trace messages.
-But otherwise datapoints work independent of tracing, but are written in a store, so that the values can be queried on demand.
+DataPoints are conceptually the metrics, but with an ADT structure, so they can trace any structured information.
+As a result, they give an ability for external processes other then cardano-node to query the provided runtime state of a node (for example, node's basic information).

+DataPoints are implemented as special tracers, which packs the objects into DataPoint constructors and require a ToJSON instance for that objects.
+The set of DataPoints provided by the node is structured using the same namespace as metrics and log messages.
+But otherwise DataPoints work independent of tracing, but are written in a local store, so the latest value of the particular DataPoint can be queried on demand.

 ```haskell
 -- A simple dataPointTracer which supports building a namespace